Committees & Groups

 Meeting Structure: As needed, the busiest time being January through mid-April.

 Commitment to Participate: There is no term limit, but it is desirable for a member to commit to at least two years for continuity.
-Participation involves a time commitment before and during the pledging season.
+Participation involves a real-time commitment before and during the pledging season.

 Investment Committee

-Commitment to Participate: No term limits presently
+Commitment to Participate: No term limits presently.

 Buildings & Grounds